willfurnass/sheffield_hpc/iceberg/software/apps/maple.rst

     maple < mycode.mpl

-For general information on how to submit batch jobs refer to :ref:`submit-batch`
+For general information on how to submit batch jobs refer to :ref:`sched_batch`.

 Tutorials
 ---------
-* `High Performance Computing with Maple <https://rse.shef.ac.uk/blog/hpc-maple-1/>`_ A tutorial from the Sheffield Research Software Engineering group on how to use Maple in a High Performance Computing environment
+* `High Performance Computing with Maple <https://rse.shef.ac.uk/blog/hpc-maple-1/>`_: A tutorial from the Sheffield Research Software Engineering group on how to use Maple in a High Performance Computing environment

 Installation notes
 ------------------